cloudworkflow/PAC-YOLO/README.md

 ### Deying Liu, Ming Gao, Jixiang Yu, Wei Xu, Shancheng Jiang, Kai Leung Yung and Wai Huang Ip

-The dataset used in the paper is also accompanied:
+The datasets used in the paper are also accompanied:

 [**Plasmodium**](https://aistudio.baidu.com/aistudio/datasetdetail/152739/0)